 In addition, it is claimed that the residual flipping and its inverse only require reordering the input and output of DST-VII, respectively, without any additional process.
 And, the reordering process nearly does not require computational complexity in both software and hardware codec implementations.

+Complexity metrics

+Regarding CE6-1.4 method, complexity metrics needed to be reported in the CE6 summary report are summarized as tabulated in Table VI.